 When it comes to learning Jiu-Jitsu, there are two main avenues to do so at the moment.
 One is to go and collect as many Brazilian Jiu-Jitsu techniques as you can and build a game around them.
 Another is to go completely in the opposite direction and base your BJJ on concepts and principles of body mechanics and the goals of grappling.
 The most usual approach is blending both to a certain degree, but there are those that go to the extremes of either of those directions.

 In truth, we can’t really learn concepts if there are no techniques that makeup Jiu-Jitsu.
 However, we couldn’t master techniques either, or evolve them, unless we can figure out why and how they work.
 So, Brazilian Jiu-Jitsu techniques and concepts have a complicated relationship.
 However, they can’t function separately, so there’s really no point in separating them.
 The idea here is that both techniques and concepts are parts of Jiu-Jitsu that we need to learn.
 Finding out the perfect blend for you will take time.
 In fact, it will take a lifetime and it will constantly change.
 So, embrace both.

-That said, you might feel as your workload has doubled now.
+That said, you might feel as if your workload has doubled now.
 How do you learn both concepts and techniques?
 Isn’t it too much?
 It won’t be too much if you decide to focus on things that make sense.
 The notion that simple is best applies here perfectly.
-Choose a few basic concepts that make sense, pair them with a few high percentage techniques that you like and start having fun seeing how many combinations of them you can make.
+Choose a few basic concepts that make sense, pair them with a few high percentage techniques that you like, and start having fun seeing how many combinations of them you can make.
 That is how you start to learn and discover Jiu-Jitsu for real, instead of just being a collector of moves.